muitool/ghw-drawer/README.md

 Github Worlds (ghw) is a set of views coming from the [Github GraphQL API](https://developer.github.com/v4/).
 Using this data visualization framework one can develop new views of data for repositories, users, statistics and anything else that can be derived from this data possibly in concert with other data sets.

 The data sets for *ghw* are abstracted away from the underlying visualization so that the only thing needed to display the data is a JSON data file.
-Eventually, we might provide a live view of the data coming from the Github GraphQL API; but for now with simplicity being urgent we decided to only require JSON data sets.
+Eventually, we might provide a live view of the data coming from the Github GraphQL API; but for now the priority is to only require JSON data sets.
 The generation of the JSON data sets is described in another section of the tutorial.
 For now, we are providing a test set of JSON data files to better understand the structure of the data along with the program which interprets the data and a sample set of views.

 Users are welcome to generate out their own custom views along with the data sets to their liking.